Anti-pluricanonical systems on Fano varieties: Preliminaries

-(1) A \emph{generalised polarised pair} consists of a normal variety $X'$ equipped with projective morphisms $X \overset{\phi}\to X'\to Z$ where $\phi$ is birational and $X$ is normal, an $\R$-divisor $B'\ge 0$, and an $\R$-Cartier divisor $M$ on $X$ which is nef$/Z$ such that $K_{X'}+B'+M'$ is $\R$-Cartier, where $M' := \phi_*M$.
 We usually refer to the pair by saying $(X',B'+M')$ is a generalised pair with data $X\overset{\phi}\to X'\to Z$ and $M$.
-Note that if $Y\to X$ is a projective birational morphism from a normal variety, then there is no harm in replacing $X$ with $Y$ and replacing $M$ with its pullback to $Y$.
-On the other hand, when $Z$ is not relevant we usually drop it and do not mention it: in this case one can just assume $X'\to Z$ is the identity.
+Since a b-$\R$-Cartier b-divisor is defined birationally (see \ref{ss-b-divisor}), in practice we will often replace $X$ with a resolution and replace $M$ with its pullback.
+When $Z$ is not relevant we usually drop it and do not mention it: in this case one can just assume $X'\to Z$ is the identity.
 When $Z$ is a point we also drop it but say the pair is projective.

+Now we define generalised singularities.
 Replacing $X$ we can assume $\phi$ is a log resolution of $(X',B')$.
 We can write

 for some uniquely determined $B$.
-For a prime divisor $D$ on $X$ the \emph{generalised log discrepancy} $a(D,X',B'+M')$ is $1-\mu_DB$.
-A \emph{generalised non-klt centre} is the image of a component of $B$ with coefficient $\ge 1$, and the \emph{generalised non-klt locus} is the union of all the generalised non-klt centres.
+For a prime divisor $D$ on $X$ the \emph{generalised log discrepancy} $a(D,X',B'+M')$ is defined to be $1-\mu_DB$.

+We say $(X',B'+M')$ is \emph{generalised lc} (resp. \emph{generalised klt})(resp. \emph{generalised $\epsilon$-lc}) if for each $D$ the generalised log discrepancy $a(D,X',B'+M')$ is $\ge 0$ (resp. $>0$)(resp. $\ge \epsilon$).
+A \emph{generalised non-klt centre} of $(X',B'+M')$ is the image of a prime divisor $D$ on birational models of $X'$ with $a(D,X',B'+M')\le 0$, and the \emph{generalised non-klt locus} of the generalised pair is the union of all the generalised non-klt centres.

-We say $(X',B'+M')$ is \emph{generalised lc} (resp. \emph{generalised klt})(resp. \emph{generalised $\epsilon$-lc}) if every coefficient of $B$ is $\le 1$ (resp. $<1$)(resp. $\le 1-\epsilon$).
-We say $(X',B'+M')$ is \emph{generalised dlt} if $(X',B')$ is dlt and if every generalised non-klt centre of $(X',B'+M')$ is a non-klt centre of $(X',B')$.
+(2) Let $(X',B'+M')$ be a generalised pair as in (1).
+We say $(X',B'+M')$ is \emph{generalised dlt} if it is generalised lc and if $\eta$ is the generic point of any generalised non-klt centre of $(X',B'+M')$, then $(X',B')$ is log smooth near $\eta$ and $M=\phi^*M'$ holds over a neighbourhood of $\eta$.
 If in addition the connected components of $\rddown{B'}$ are irreducible, we say the pair is \emph{generalised plt}.
+Note that when $M=0$, then $(X',B')$ is {generalised dlt} iff it is dlt in the usual sense.